 Worldwide Cancer Research has put in place the following procedures to encourage people to gamble responsibly and seek help should gambling become a problem:

-- The National Gambling Helpline number and begambleaware.co.uk website address is included on all tickets and entry forms to lotteries as well as our website address that includes information on gambling.
+- The National Gambling Helpline number and begambleaware.co.uk website address is included on all tickets and entry forms to lotteries and our website includes information on gambling.

-- Players can request a self-exclusion to be added to the Worldwide Cancer Research database so that they are removed from further addressed lottery communications including post, telephone, email and SMS.
-All self-exclusion requests along with the date of the request will be captured on the record on the Worldwide Cancer Research database and will be in place for a minimum of six months.
+- Players can request a self-exclusion flag to be added to the Worldwide Cancer Research database so that they are removed from further addressed Lottery communications including post, telephone, email and SMS.
+All self-exclusion requests along with the date of the request will be captured on the Worldwide Cancer Research database and will be in place for a minimum of six months.
 All reasonable steps will be taken to prevent any self-excluded individuals participating.

-- Self-exclusion can be requested by contacting customer services or by completing our online Self Exclusion form.
+- Self-exclusion can be requested by contacting Supporter Services or by completing our online Self Exclusion form.

 - Staff are trained on self-exclusion and will signpost counselling and support services.

-- To stop receiving unaddressed mail delivered by your postman, visit the Royal Mail website.
+- To stop receiving unaddressed mail delivered by post, visit the Royal Mail website.

 - Self-excluded customers will have any accounts closed and funds returned to them.